codeplaysoftware/SYCL-For-CUDA-Examples/example-01/README.md

 a CUDA device, or bail out if its not there.
 The CUDA selector uses the `info::device::driver_version` to identify the device exported by the CUDA backend.
-This is important, 'cos if the NVIDIA OpenCL implementation is available on the system, it will be reported as another SYCL device, so checking the driver version is the best way to differentiate between the two.
+This is important, because if the NVIDIA OpenCL implementation is available on the system, it will be reported as another SYCL device, so checking the driver version is the best way to differentiate between the two.